 A gunner assigned to an arsenal pod may conduct two fires in a single Fire Phase (see DV 8.1).
 When doing so, his Skill Level is reduced by 1.
-A gunner may also conduct two fires in a single Fire Phase if assigned an additional fire from a battle communications
+A gunner may also conduct two fires in a single Fire Phase if assigned an additional fire from a battle communications pod.

 A character receives an Experience Point for gunnery each time he rolls a 1 when using the Fire Results Table (DV 8.6).
-He Phase; no Weave Commands may be issued may not receive an Experience Point when using the Hit Table.
+He may not receive an Experience Point when using the Hit Table.